ocbe-uio/BAPS/README.md

 # BAPS: Bayesian Analysis of Population Structure

-BAPS is a MATLAB package.
+BAPS is a MATLAB package for Bayesian inference of the genetic structure in a population. BAPS treats both the allele frequencies of the molecular markers (or nucleotide frequencies for DNA sequence data) and the number of genetically diverged groups in population as random variables.
+However, analyses and model comparisons can also be performed using a fixed number of genetically diverged groups or pre-specified population structures.

+For installation and usage instructions, see the following sections and [the PDF manual](https://github.com/ocbe-uio/BAPS/blob/develop/BAPS6manual.pdf).
 For methodological information, see reference below.

 Corander, J. and Marttinen, P. (2006), Bayesian identification of admixture events using multilocus molecular markers.
 Molecular Ecology, 15: 2833-2843. [doi:10.1111/j.1365-294X.2006.02994.x](https://doi.org/10.1111/j.1365-294X.2006.02994.x)